How to Import Advanced Custom Fields (ACF)

 To learn more about the different modes available, you can see our in-depth guide on importing Repeater Fields.

 How to Import Advanced Custom Fields on Their Own

 Unfortunately, this isn't possible since the actual Advanced Custom Fields are attached to a post type or custom post type on your site.

 This means that, as explained in this guide, you need to import data into the specific post type or custom post type where the fields are attached.

 WP All Import and the ACF Import Add-On can import data to the fields, but they cannot import the actual fields (in other words, it's not possible to create the fields while importing).

 To import (or export) the ACF Field Groups themselves, use the options found in Custom Fields › Tools.

 Frequently Asked Questions

-- Add the desired ACF fields that you want to export.
+- Use our Drag & Drop tool to select the ACF fields that you want to export.